-29. POSSIBLE ADVERSE EFFECT OF ISSUANCE OF PREFERRED STOCK.
+30. POSSIBLE ADVERSE EFFECT OF ISSUANCE OF PREFERRED STOCK.
 The Company's certificate of incorporation authorizes the issuance of 1,000,000 shares of "blank check" preferred stock, with designations, rights and preferences determined from time to time by the Company's Board of Directors.
 Accordingly, the Company's Board of Directors is empowered, without further stockholder approval, to issue preferred stock with dividend, liquidation, conversion, voting or other rights that could adversely affect the voting power or other rights of the holders of the Common Stock.
-In the event of issuance, the preferred stock could be used, under certain circumstances, as a method of discouraging, delaying or preventing a change in control of the Company, since the terms of the preferred stock that might be issued could effectively restrict the Company's ability to consummate a merger, reorganization, sale of all or substantially all of its assets, liquidation or other extraordinary corporate transaction without the approval of the holders of the preferred stock.
-The Company has no current plans to issue any shares of preferred stock.
+In the event of issuance, the preferred stock could be used, under certain circumstances, as a method of discouraging, delaying or preventing a charge in control of the Company, since the terms of the preferred stock that might be issued could effectively restrict the Company's ability to consummate a merger, reorganization, sale of all or substantially all of its assets, liquidation or other extraordinary corporate transaction without the approval of the holders of preferred stock.
 However, there can be no assurance that preferred stock will not be issued at some time in the future.
-The Company has agreed with the Underwriters that it will not issue any shares of preferred stock, or any options, warrants or other rights to purchase shares of preferred stock, for a period of 24 months following the Effective Date, without the prior written consent of the Representative.
+The Company has agreed with the Underwriters that it will not issue any shares of preferred stock.
+However, there can be no assurance that preferred stock will not be issued at some time in the future.
+The Company has agreed with the Underwriters that it will not issue any shares of preferred stock.
+For a period of 24 months following the Effective Date, without the prior written consent of the Representative.
 See "Description of Securities -- Preferred Stock."